nilpatel-cs/Car-Simulator/README.md

 # Car-Simulator
-Car program which utilizes multi-threading
+Car simulation program which allows a user on the client side to manipulate 5 different cars on the server side.